The Modern Resume Common Mistakes and Myths

 The Payoff

 You immediately build a professional identity from the first time they see your contact info.
+Your email is one of several small formatting details that shape a recruiter's first impression — see the full list of top resume mistakes that get applications rejected.

 If you are: Changing Careers